 Sasak has noble and common languages that are spoken in daily communication.
 These languages are socially different in the way they are used.
-Noble community of Sasak language as well as those with religious titles speaks noble language.
-Common language is used mostly in non-noble community.
-One of the significant differences between them is in the aspect of demonstratives; deictic system in both noble and common language has different semantic distinction.
-Noble language has two-way distinction involving proximal and distal while common language implements three-way distinction: proximal, medial, and distal.
-However, when a communication happens between noble and common people, the deictic system used is noble's two-way distinction as a form of social honorification toward noble community.
+The noble community of Sasak language, as well as those with religious titles, speaks the noble language.
+Common language is used mostly in the non-noble community.
+One of the significant differences between them is in the aspect of demonstratives; the deictic system in both noble and common languages has different semantic distinctions.
+Noble language has a two-way distinction involving proximal and distal, while common language implements a three-way distinction: proximal, medial, and distal.
+However, when communication happens between noble and common people, the deictic system used is noble's two-way distinction as a form of social honorification toward the noble community.
 Thus, the medial and distal distinction in common language is covered by the distal concept in noble language.
-Another distinction relates to types of demonstratives between noble and common language.
-Noble language has five syntactic categories of demonstratives; there are pronominal, adnominal, identificational, locational, and verbal while common language has seven categories including pronominal, adnominal, identification, adverbial, verbal, quantificational, and referential.
-Thus, these significant differences of demonstrative between noble and common language of Sasak may contribute to the linguistic theory and encourage other researchers to do a research on Sasak language.
+Another distinction relates to types of demonstratives between noble and common language has five syntactic categories of demonstratives; there are pronominal, adnominal, identificational, locational, and verbal, while common language has seven categories, including pronominal, adnominal, identification, adverbial, verbal, quantificational, and referential.
+Thus, these significant differences of demonstrative between the noble and common language of Sasak may contribute to the linguistic theory and encourage other researchers to do research on the Sasak language.